 Dear Lovely Death

-The African-American poet and activist Langston Hughes has an inspiring poem that is read at funerals.
+The African-American poet and activist Langston Hughes wrote a poem that is an inspirational reading for memorials.
 The poem depicts death as simply a change of being and gives a positive framing of the passing of a family member or friend.
 The last few lines are particularly poignant:

 "Dear lovely Death,